hoppersroppers/courses/navyCTF.md

 Forensics is comprised of host-based and network forensics and we will go into the basics of that.
 Cryptography will be brief and will go over basic problems and how to solve them.
 We will also go into the basics of web exploitation and how some of those challenges work.

 This is a beginner course, so we will not be getting into Reverse Engineering or Binary Exploitation at all.
 This is meant to prepare you for the picoCTF competition where you will have to figure out how to use the skills and resources you learned in this course to solve problems as you go.

 ---
 [//]: # (84,812,activities/page_812)
-# This Shit is Hard
+# This Stuff is Hard
 Doing cool things with computers is hard (have I said that before), and yes there is an aspect that requires technical knowledge, but mostly, it just takes time.
 Doing cool things with computers is less of a technical challenge and more of an attitude and a willingness to work hard and teach yourself what you need to know in order to succeed in whatever you are trying to do.
 Our curriculum here is meant to give you the basic tools you will need to understand the challenges you face, but solving them is going to be on you.
 We'll be honest, this isn't easy.
 This isn't something that will take you a month or two to get the hang of.
-One of the primary curses of doing cool shit with computers is that each time you learn something, you immediately realize a new pile of things that you do not know.
+One of the primary curses of doing cool stuff with computers is that each time you learn something, you immediately realize a new pile of things that you do not know.
 There's nothing wrong with not knowing things, and no one could ever expect you to.
 Even "experts" will only know a small slice of the greater field that is doing cool things with computers.
 Expecting anyone to be good at everything is ridiculous, but it is even more ridiculous for anyone to think a beginner should know everything... or really, anything.
 There's a lot of acronyms, slang, in-jokes, and domain specific knowledge.
 One of the promises we will make to you is that we will not ever put in an acronym, slang, or in-joke without explaining it.

 If you can stick with and complete this course, you will be armed with the baseline knowledge and attitude you need to be able to learn anything.
 Probably the most important skill you will learn is how to use all of your resources effectively, whether that is your classmates, teachers, reference pages, or Google.
 Mostly, Google.
 It will take a year or two before you get comfortable and stop feeling totally lost every day, but then you'll just start working on harder problems and you'll wind up more confused than you could imagine being now.
 Being good at computering is a long term process of reinforcing and building on the basic knowledge we will teach you in this course, and it will never end until you decide the computers have won.
 Don't let the computers win, and keep learning everything you can.

 ---
 [//]: # (84,813,activities/page_813)
 # Hacker Attitude